Educational and Professional Background

 PROFESSIONAL ACTIVITIES

-• Editorial Board Member, International Journal of Highly Reliable Electronic Systems, (since March 2007)
+• Editorial Board Member, International Journal of Highly Reliable Electronic Systems, (2007-2010)

-• Upsilon Pi Epsilon Chapter Advisor of the Kappa Chapter at Southern Methodist University, 2005 to 2009.
+• Upsilon Pi Epsilon (founding) Chapter Advisor of the Kappa Chapter at Southern Methodist University, 2005 to 2009

-• Paper/Proposal Reviewing: NSF Proposals, Various IEEE, ACM and IEE Journals and Sponsored Conference Proceedings
+• Paper/Proposal Reviewing: NSF Proposals, Various IEEE, ACM and IEE/IET Journals and Sponsored Conference Proceedings

-• Membership: IEEE (senior member), IEEE Computer Society, ACM, ACM-SIGDA, ASEE, IET (formerly IEE)
+• Membership: IEEE (senior member), IEEE Computer Society, IEEE Circuit & Systems Society, ACM (senior member), ACM-SIGDA, AAAS, AOC

 • University Service: